-Best Ways to Prevent Tarp Billowing and Flapping Against the Wind!
+Best Ways to Prevent Tarp Billowing and Flapping in the Wind!

-After spending 20 to 30 minutes on tarping a load, nothing aggravates a flatbed trucker more than looking out the mirror 25 miles down the road and seeing one or more of those tarps billowing in the wind.
-Billowing tarps reduce fuel efficiency and risk both straps and cargo.
-Truckers hate tarp billowing while they driving.
+After spending 20 to 30 minutes on tarping a load, nothing aggravates a flatbed trucker more than looking out the mirror and seeing one or more of those tarps billowing in the wind.
+Tarp billowing reduces fuel efficiency and risks both straps and cargo.

-The question is many new truck drivers struggle with tarps flapping while they are on the road and they must need to know how to prevent the tarp billowing.
+Many new truck drivers struggle with tarps flapping while they are on the road and need to know how to prevent it.
 After all, moving down the highway at 65 mph creates a lot of air movement around a flatbed load.
 Any natural wind added to the equation just makes things worse.

 So, what is the solution?
 The secret to preventing tarp billowing is in how truck tarps are applied at various points of a load.